opsone-ch/documentation/languages/nodejs.rst

 Per default, we use the latest long term version (LTS) of Node.js.
 If you want to use a different version, you can specify it in your ``package.json``.
-We recommend to use the same version as your local development environment and not older than the latest LTS version.
+We recommend using the same version as your local development environment and not older than the latest LTS version.

 .. code-block:: json